project-flogo/rules/README.md

 	rule2.SetAction(checkSameNamesAction)
 	rs.AddRule(rule2)
 	fmt.Printf("Rule added: [%s]\n", rule2.GetName())

+	//Finally, start the rule session before asserting tuples
+	//Your startup function, if registered will be invoked here rs.Start(nil)

 Here we create and assert the actual `Tuple's` which will be evaluated against the `Rule's` `Condition's` defined above.